 - 1. Supplied by the technical committee:

 - a.
 Crime scene: All necessary materials for the competition not specified elsewhere.

-- 2. Supplied by the competitors:
+- 2. Supplied by the advisors and committee

 - a.
 Crime scene kit containing materials necessary to conduct a crime scene investigation.
 At a minimum:

-- 1.)
+- 1).
 Digital Camera (not a cell phone) with removable media card

-- 2.)
-PPE to include safety glasses, mask/face shield, shoe covers, and gloves (Tyvek optional)
+- 2).
+PPE to include safety glasses, mask/face shield, shoe covers, and non-latex

+- examination gloves (Tyvek optional but not recommended)

-- 3.)
+- 3).
 Latent print examination kit/fingerprint kit with cards and tape

-- 4.)
+- 4).
 Measuring device (laser measuring device or tape measure)

-- 5.)
+- 5).
 Scale (preferably an 'L' shaped scale)

-- 6.)
+- 6).
 Sterile swabs and swab boxes

-- 7.)
+- 7).
 Water in dispenser bottle/dropper (should be distilled, but due to travel restrictions can be tap)

-- 8.)
+- 8).
 Evidence placards/markers/cones

-- 9.)
+- 9).
 Evidence bags; paper and plastic, various sizes

-- 10.)
+- 10).
 Tamper proof evidence tape

-- 11.)
+- 11).
 Sharpie

-- 12.)
+- 12).
 Sketching kit

-- 13.)
+- 13).
 Tweezers

-- 14.)
+- 14).
 Small pocket notebook for field notes

-- 15.)
+- 15).
 Pens and #2 pencils

-- 16.)
+- 16).
 Flashlight

-- b.
-All competitors must create a one-page resume.
+- 3. All competitors must create a one-page resume.
 See "Resume Requirement" below for guidelines.